decred/dcrdocs/docs/glossary.md

 #### Seed

 A 256-bit (32-byte) cryptographically secure random number that can be used to recover a wallet.
 When creating a wallet using any Decred wallet software, a 33 word "seed phrase" is also created from the 32-byte seed.
-If the wallet is lost or corrupted, the seed phrase can be used to restore the wallet's private keys, transaction history, and ballances using any Decred wallet on any computer.
+If the wallet is lost or corrupted, the seed phrase can be used to restore the wallet's private keys, transaction history, and balances using any Decred wallet on any computer.

 #### Simnet